 Please note that Garda Clearance will be required as placements may involve working with children or vulnerable adults.
 Applicants will be asked to complete a Garda Vetting form that will be forwarded by the Office of the President to the Garda Central Vetting Unit for clearance.
 The Garda Vetting process can take approximately 6 to 8 weeks to complete.
 In cases where any issues arise around clearance, they will be referred in confidence to the UL Authorised Signatory in the Office of the President, who will contact the applicant.

-From the academic year 2012/2013 all incoming students onto the Physiotherapy, Occupational Therapy and Speech and Language Therapy Programs will be required to attend the Occupational Health Facility contracted by the University Of Limerick Department Of Clinical Therapies for an immunisation consult.
+All students of the Physiotherapy, Occupational Therapy and Speech and Language Therapy Programs will be required to attend the Occupational Health Facility contracted by the University of Limerick School of Allied Health for an immunisation consult.
 The cost of this service will range from €65 and up depending on the amount and type of immunisation each individual requires.
 The average price is €260 and if additional vaccinations are needed it could be up to €500.
-The Department of Clinical Therapies does not cover the cost of this.
+The School of Allied Health does not cover the cost of this.
 As you will be considered a Category A Health Care Worker on clinical placement this is a statutory requirement and you cannot attend placement until this process has been initiated.
-The Department of Clinical Therapies will arrange an appointment for you with the Occupational Health Facility.
+The School of Allied Health will arrange an appointment for you with the Occupational Health Facility.

 Graduates of the programme will be eligible for membership of the Irish Society of Chartered Physiotherapists and will be equipped to practice in Ireland and other countries where their chartered status is recognised.
 Within Ireland, graduates work in all areas of clinical practice in the HSE, voluntary bodies and in private practice.
 Additionally, some graduates undertake higher degrees or work in research settings.
 You will also be eligible to apply for registration as a physiotherapist with the national registration body, CORU.
 This is a requirement to allow you to practice as a physiotherapist within Ireland.